Porges/ways-to-play/src/games/nine-mens-morris/index.md

 </div>

-It is unclear <em>why</em> mill games were permitted by the Templars{%fn%}TODO: it has been suggested (?) that the tripartite board was taken as supportive of the trinity, or remniscent of the First Temple of Jerusalem.{%endfn%}, but, reading the rest of the passage (not quoted above), the intent of the Rule seems to be to prevent playing games for money — bets were allowed to be placed on games, but only with worthless items such as wooden tent pegs.
+It is unclear <em>why</em> mill games were permitted by the Templars<!--{%fn%}TODO: it has been suggested (?) that the tripartite board was taken as supportive of the trinity, or remniscent of the First Temple of Jerusalem.{%endfn%}-->, but, reading the rest of the passage (not quoted above), the intent of the Rule seems to be to prevent playing games for money — bets were allowed to be placed on games, but only with worthless items such as wooden tent pegs.
 Viewed in this light, perhaps mill games were considered less susceptible to gambling, and therefore permissible.

+In 1283 it appeared in the Castilian king [Alfonso X](https://en.wikipedia.org/wiki/Alfonso_X_of_Castile)’s <cite lang="es">Libro de los Juegos</cite> (<cite>Book of Games</cite>), where in addition to the standard game, rules for playing with dice are given ([see below](#with-dice)).

 {% image
-    position="aside"
+  size="small"
     src='Alfonso_NMM.jpg'
     alt=""
     license="cc0" %}
 From Alfonso’s <cite>Book of Games</cite>.
 {% imageEnd %}

-In 1283 it appeared in Alfonso X’s <cite lang="es">Libro de los Juegos</cite>
-(<cite>Book of Games</cite>), where in addition to the standard game, rules for playing with dice are given ([see below](#with-dice)).

 {% image
     src="Nicolas_de_btv1b6000238t_361.jpg"